 Thai numbers are written using a different character set than the Latin characters used in English and Portuguese.
 The Thai number system is based on ten basic numbers, but the words for these numbers are quite long and complex.
 Here is a table with the numbers 1 to 10 in Thai:

-As you can see, the Thai words for the numbers 1 to 10 are quite long and have a different pronunciation than what we are used to in Portuguese.
-To form larger numbers, Thai uses a system similar to English, putting units before tens and hundreds.
-For example, the number 42 in Thai would be “สี่สิบสอง” (si-sip-song), which means “four tens and two”.
-To represent even larger numbers, Thai uses a different word system, such as “แสน” (saen) for “one hundred thousand” and “ล้าน” (lan) for “million”.
+As you can see, Thai words for numbers from 1 to 10 are quite long and have a different pronunciation than we are used to in Portuguese.
+To form larger numbers, the Thai uses a system similar to English, placing the units before the tens and hundreds.
+For example, the number 42 in Thai would be "สี่ สิบสอง" (Si-Sip-Song), which means "four dozen and two".
+To represent even larger numbers, the Thai uses a system of different words, such as "แสน" (Saen) to "one hundred thousand" and "ล้าน" (LAN) for "million".

 Also, a curiosity is that in Thai, numbers are often written differently depending on the context in which they are used.
 For example, on a price board in a market, numbers may be written in abbreviated form or with a special symbol.
 These differences can make writing and reading numbers in Thai a little more complicated for foreigners who are not familiar with these conventions.